mebeim/aoc/2019/README.md

 original position.
 In particular, those two objects will keep swapping places over and over again until the end of time, since that in our magic physics system acceleration never decreases with distance.
-This can be easy extended in N dimensions, since dimensions are independent, but is not as simple to generalize for more than two objects.
+This can be easy extended in N dimensions, since dimensions are independent, *but* is not as simple to generalize for more than two objects... this could even *not* hold true for more than two objects.

+As quite the number of people seem to have tested out, for more than two object it seems like the periodicity of the system depends on the starting position, and only particular starting positions seem to cause the system to be periodic.
+There most probably are much more starting positions that lead to divergence than ones that lead to periodicity!
+So our puzzle input seems to have been tailored to be solvable.
+Quite interesting!

 [d01-problem]: https://adventofcode.com/2019/day/1